wilp-bits-2024mt03053/scalable-services-assignment-1/README.md

 1.  **Clone the repository** (if you haven't already).

 2.  **Deploy the stack**:
-    This command builds the images and starts all services.
+    This command builds the required Docker images (if they don't already exist) and starts all services in detached mode.

     ```bash
     make deploy
     ```